marcelvanworkum/marcelvanworkum.github.io/_posts/2024-10-30-social-flow.md

 You are present, and engaged.
 You've signalled to yourself that you okay with trading this fixed amount of time to be here.

-And before you know it, you'll have pasted your minimum time for your Flow state.
+And before you know it, you'll have passed your minimum time for your Flow state.

 In a world where most people are glued to their phones, do not underestimate the power presence.